 Part One: What will be done this Sprint?

 In this part, the Development Team works to forecast the functionality that will be developed during the Sprint.
-The Product Owner presents the top priority Product Backlog items to the Development Team and the entire Scrum Team collaborates on understanding the work of the Sprint.
+The Product Owner presents ordered Product Backlog items to the Development Team and the entire Scrum Team collaborates on understanding the work of the Sprint.

 The input to this meeting is the Product Backlog, the latest product Increment, projected capacity of the Development Team during the Sprint, and past performance of the Development Team.
 The number of items selected from the Product Backlog for the Sprint is solely up to the Development Team.
 Only the Development Team can assess what it can accomplish over the upcoming Sprint.